Under a Canopy

 Learning from the past

-It is thought the Rhododendron Wood was planted around the 1850s whilst the Wedgwood family were owners of the estate.
-In particular credit is given to Caroline Wedgwood, wife of Josiah Wedgwood III.
-The Wedgwood's would have chosen to plant their garden at this site to enjoy the far reaching views across the estate and created many meandering paths to encourage their visitors to explore further.
-As well as the many varieties of Rhododendron, which bloom in May & June, many notable trees were also planted including a magnificent tulip tree in the parkland and several giant redwoods.
+It is thought that the Rhododendron Wood was planted around the 1850s whilst the Wedgwood family were owners of the estate.
+In particular, credit is given to Caroline Wedgwood, wife of Josiah Wedgwood III.
+The Wedgwoods would have chosen to plant their garden at this site to enjoy the far reaching views across the estate.
+They also created many meandering paths to encourage their visitors to explore further.
+As well as the many varieties of Rhododendron, which bloom in May and June, many notable trees were also planted including a magnificent tulip tree in the parkland and several giant redwoods.

 An inspirational space

 The audio guide features music by composer Ralph Vaughan Williams, who grew up at Leith Hill Place and gifted the estate to the National Trust in 1945.
 Many of his works reflect the peace and beauty of nature.
 In particular his ever-popular 'The Lark Ascending' encourages visitors to take time to stop and listen to the simple notes reflecting larks in flight.
 For the audio work Alison has used 'The Phantasy Quintet' performed by Garfield Jackson and the Maggini Quartet in 2001.

 A walk for all seasons